miroslavpopovic/auth-microservice-sample/README.md

 ### Email sending

-If you want to have email sending working, you either need to have a local SMTP server, or modify the SMTP settings in `appsettings.json` file of Auth project.
+If you running via IISExpress or Kestrel, and want to have email sending working, you either need to have a local SMTP server, or modify the SMTP settings in `appsettings.json` file of Auth project.
 The easiest way to have local SMTP server is to use [smtp4dev](https://github.com/rnwood/smtp4dev).
 Install it with:

     dotnet tool install -g Rnwood.Smtp4dev